kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 3. Enter task description as 'This is a StackAnnotation Maven build'

-4. Tick the Github Project option then enter the url as <your StackAnnotationMaven github repo url>
+4. Tick the Github Project option then enter the url as '<your StackAnnotationMaven github repo url>'

-5. Under source code management, select Git ten enter the repository URL as <your StackAnnotationMaven github repo url>.
+5. Under source code management, select Git ten enter the repository URL as '<your StackAnnotationMaven github repo url>'.
 Change the branch to be build to '*/development'

 6. Configure poll interval for the source code retrieval to be used as new build.
 Check Github hook trigger for GITScm polling and pilling SCM